 Kids’ prepaid debit cards offered by banks, credit unions, and fintech companies come in all shapes and sizes.
 Some debit cards give cash back on purchases, others have spending controls for parents, and some offer features such as round-ups.

-Most kids’ debit cards come with banking apps that are financial literacy focussed, while others are more like regular adult banking apps.
+Most kids’ debit cards come with banking apps that are financial literacy-focused, while others are more like regular adult banking apps.
 Choosing the best debit card for your child depends on what matters most.